scolobb/brsim/README.md

 set containing `a` and `b`, the second context is the set containing `c` and `d`, etc.  Empty lines and lines starting with the hash symbol (comment lines) are ignored.
-This is where the dot-notation for empty sets comes really handy, since you can specify an empty context by just putting a `.` on the corresponding line.
+This is where the dot-notation for empty sets comes in really handy, since you can specify an empty context by just putting a `.` on the corresponding line.

 Correspondingly, the file `example-arrow.rs` containing the